-You may wish to contact your natural family or friends from home.
-Phone calls, email and skype are simple ways to get in touch with them.
-However, it is also a deterrent from integrating with your host family and community.
+AFS believe you should learn to be detached from your own culture and fully immerse yourself in the new culture to maximize your intercultural learning experience.
+We would not restrict students contact their natural family, relatives and friends of their home country.
+AFS believe that frequent contacts would impair your progress in the learning therefore we do not recommend.
+It is also a deterrent from integrating with your host family and community.
 So do not make calls, skype or e-mail home too often.
-Try to adapt to your new home rather than holding onto your old one.
+Try to adapt yourself to the new home rather than holding onto your old one.

 Although some of your natural family might want to come and visit you while you are in Hong Kong.
-AFS Hong Kong strongly discourage natural family visiting student while they are on the program as it might disturb or interrupt your exchange experience.
+AFS Partners worldwide strongly discourage natural family visiting student while they are on the program as it might disturb or interrupt your exchange experience.
+In any of the parents visiting during the program, prior notification to AFS office and due respects to the host family are required.